 Prescott Criminal Justice Center

 The new Prescott Criminal Justice Center design started in 2016.
-The new facility is to be open for operations in 2023.
-Operations for the CJC will include Yavapai County Courts, Yavapai County Attorney’s Office, Yavapai County Sheriff’s Office Detention, and Connections and Re-entry services provided to released subjects.
+The new facility opened for operations in 2023.
+Operations for the CJC will include Yavapai County Courts, Yavapai County Attorney’s Office, Yavapai County Sheriff’s Office Detention, and Connections and Re-entry services are provided to released subjects.

 Yavapai County Court

-The Yavapai County Court, by being co-located with the new detention center, will prevent the need for inmates to be brought to Courthouse Square on Gurley Street.
-The need for court transportation will be greatly mitigated with the courthouse on the same site.
+The Yavapai County Court, by being co-located with the new detention center, prevents the need for inmates to be brought to Courthouse Square on Gurley Street.
+The need for court transportation has been mitigated with the courthouse on the same site.

 Prescott Detention Center

-The new detention center will be a 144-bed facility that will replace the current small facility located in the Sheriff's Office in downtown Prescott.
+The new detention center is a 144-bed facility that replaced the old small facility located in the Sheriff's Office in downtown Prescott.

 The Yavapai Reentry and Connections Center

-is a new facility that will be constructed separate from, but in conjunction with, the new Yavapai Criminal Justice Center in Prescott, Arizona.The Reentry Center will serve individuals who are being released from jail and returning to the community.
+is a new facility separate from, but in conjunction with, the new Yavapai Criminal Justice Center in Prescott, Arizona.The Reentry Center serves individuals who are being released from jail and returning to the community.

 YCSO meets the medical and mental health needs of their inmate-patients and has created a Co-located Screening/Evaluation Center, and Re-Entry Facility as part of the CJC.
 The CJC along with community collaborations can meet the needs of high-risk individuals, to reduce recidivism, minimize justice involvement, and/or prevent their reentry into the justice system altogether.
 With innovative initiatives like Reach Out, and the Mental Health Coalition programs, YCSO is giving the criminal justice system and Yavapai County citizens a real “proof of concept”.